IHIaadj/drlnd-unity-navigation/Report.md

 It offers several layers and filters to implement all deep learning models.

 ## Learning Algorithm
-#### Deep Q Networks )
+#### Deep Q Networks
 This project implements a [Value Based method](https://medium.com/@jonathan_hui/rl-value-learning-24f52b49c36d) called Deep Q Networks.
 In deep Q Networks, we use a neural network to approximate the Q-value function.
 The state is given as the input and the Q-value of all possible actions is generated as the output.

 In this case, the use of this algorithm has these advantages :
 * The size of the state is 37.
 Thus, the memory and computation to use like a simple Q-learning method would be too high.
-DQN helps us address that kind of problem by using :
+DQN helps us address that kind of problem by using these 2 features :

   1. **Experience Replay** : Which assure a more efficient use of previous experience by learning with it multiple times and a better convergence behaviour when training the Q function approximator.
 In addition, it ensures that the learning is not biased by randomizing the subset from which the agent learns.